pewpewlive/hybroid-docs/src/content/docs/language-features/entities.md

   order: 3
 ---

-Entity declarations work similarly to class declarations, with a different syntax and a few extra features for making the creation of custom entities easier.
+Entity declarations work similarly to class declarations, with different syntax and a few extra features for making the creation of custom entities easier.
 This feature is disallowed in `Shared` environments.

 ### Defining an `entity`